axelschwartz/axelschwartz/README.md

 # Hi, i'm Axel Schwartz 👋

-### Full Stack JS developer, Tech enthusiast
+### Cybersecurity enthusiast, Ethical Hacker

 * 🔭 I’m currently working on side projects

-* 🌱 I’m currently learning Javascript, Reactjs, Nodejs, MongoDB
+* 🌱 I’m currently learning Python, Bash, SQL, Algorithms

 * 👯 I share mostly on Twitter

 * 🤝 I’m looking for open sources projects

-* 👨‍💻 All of my projects will be available at https://gitlab.com/axelschwartz
+* 👨‍💻 All of my projects will be available here

-* 📫 How to reach me : @axelcoding on Twitter
+* 📫 How to reach me : @0xaz3d on Twitter

 ⚡ Fun fact I'm a cool guy ;)